cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 1. A prefix (in red)
 2. A delimiter (in black)
-3. An identifier from the given controlled vocabulary (in orange)
+3. A local identifier from the given controlled vocabulary (in orange)

 Since everyone agrees on what ChEBI is within the biomedical domain, it makes sense to use `chebi` as the prefix for ChEBI local identifiers.
 However, there